-- IFRS 13 "Fair value measurement '(effective for annual period beginning on or after January 1, 2013).
-IFRS 13 establishes a single framework for all measurements of fair value when fair value is required or permitted by IFRS.
-IFRS 13 describes the measurement of fair value under IFRS when it is required or permitted by IFRS.
-The Standard contains an extended framework that provides additional information for the existing requirements, providing information to enable users of financial statements to evaluate the methods used for fair value measurements.
-The Bank does not expect that IFRS 13 to have a significant impact on the financial statements, because they believe that the methods and assumptions currently used to measure the fair value of assets are in accordance with IFRS 13. - IFRS 9, "Financial Instruments" " (effective for annual periods beginning on or after January 1, • 2015, early adoption is permitted).
-This Standard replaces the guidance in IAS 39, Financial Instruments: Recognition and Measurement, about classification and measurement of financial assets and liabilities, and derecognition of financial assets and liabilities.
+Standard replaces the guidance in IAS 39, Financial Instruments: Recognition and Measurement, about classification and measurement of financial assets and liabilities, and derecognition of financial assets and liabilities.
 The Standard eliminates the existing IAS 39 categories of held to maturity, available for sale and loans and receivable.
 Financial assets will be classified into one of two categories on initial recognition: financial assets measured at amortized cost; or financial assets measured at fair value.
-A financial asset is measured at amortized cost if the following two conditions are met: the assets is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and, its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal outstanding.
+A financial asset is measured at amortized cost if the following two conditions are met: the asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and, its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal outstanding.
 Gains and losses on remeasurement of financial assets measured at fair value are recognised in profit or loss, except that for an investment in an equity instrument which is not held for trading, IFRS 9 provides, on initial recognition, an irrevocable election to present all fair value changes from the investment in other comprehensive income (OCI).
 The election is available on an individual share-by-share basis.
 No amount recognised in OCI is ever reclassified to profit or loss at a later date.
 It also includes those paragraphs of IAS 39 dealing with how to measure fair value and accounting for derivatives embedded in a contract that contains a host that is not a financial asset, as well as the requirements of IFRIC 9, "Reassessment of Embedded Derivatives".
-This standard has not been endorsed by the European Union - Amendments to IAS 1 "Presentation of Financial Statements: Presentation of other comprehensive income related elements" (effective for annual periods beginning on or after July 1, 2012).
+This standard has not been endorsed by the European Union.

+• Amendments to IAS 1 "Presentation of Financial Statements: Presentation of other comprehensive income related elements" (effective for annual periods beginning on or after July 1, 2012).
 The standard requires that an entity should separately disclose other comprehensive income that may be reclassified into profit or loss in the future from those that will not be reclassified into profit or loss.
 In case the comprehensive income elements are presented before related tax effects, the aggregate amount of the tax should be allocated between these sections.
-The impact of initial application of these amendments will depend of the specific elements of comprehensive income on the initial application.
-Bank is currently in the process of evaluating the potential effects of the amendments to IAS 1 on the financial statements.
+The impact of initial application of these amendments will depend on the specific elements of comprehensive income at the initial application date.
+The bank is currently in the process of evaluating the potential effects of the amendments to IAS 1 on the financial statements.

-4 Financial risk management
+4. Financial risk management